Centiq/project-tilt-training/ssh-notes/ssh-keys-and-github.md

 ```

-If you have problems with the connection test then, appearing to Hang when it is performed see the file [ssh-connection-problems.md](ssh-connection-problems.md).
+If you have problems with the connection test appearing to hang when it is performed see [ssh-connection-problems](ssh-connection-problems.md) for remediation.